ay-ref/git/README.md

 ## Remote

+- always try to have fast pull/push cycle!
+- before push always pull changes (conflict in remote merging is not interesting!)
+  - for this maybe you should first pull main branch and then merge it to your branch

 > always try to push fast if you add or modify a `.gitignore` file!!!

 - see git current server remotes